1carew1/CachingRestSpringBoot/README.md

 #### /api/v1/batch
 This endpoint is for creating a test batch (a way of grouping images into the same test setup).

-POST a Batch Info Object (as JSON) to this endpoint. a Batch Info Object will look like :
+POST a Batch Info Object (as JSON) to this endpoint.
+A Batch Info Object should look like :

 ```
 {